 Emergency Status Updates:

 Put together a list of 2 – 3 people, who are all preferably out of state, who you can call and contact with your status during an emergency.
-Everyone in your family should have these same 2-3 contacts that can then be the main point of contact to coordinate things
+Everyone in your family should have these same 2-3 contacts that can then be the main points of contact to coordinate things.

 Should your family become separated, these predesignated emergency contacts can coordinate efforts to reunite your family members.